 Skip to Content

 The Massey University academic year is divided into distinct enrolment periods, which are Semester One, Semester Two and Summer School.
-Each semester consists of twelve teaching weeks and concludes with its own examination period.
+Semesters One and Two consist of twelve teaching weeks and conclude with their own examination periods.
 In addition, a longer enrolment period, the Double Semester, parallels Semesters One and Two with an examination period at the end of Semester Two.
 Summer School comprises a condensed study period - November to February, including an examination period - and includes a limited number of offerings.
 Planning for enrolment in summer school courses should take into account workload considerations where students intend to enrol in more than one course.